 The higher Vega climbs into the sky, the more meteors that you are likely to see.
 By midnight, Vega is high enough in the sky that meteors radiating from her direction streak across your sky.
 Just before dawn, Vega and the radiant point shine high overhead.
 That’s one reason the meteors will be more numerous before dawn – at least on a night when the moon isn’t washing out meteors.

-Note for Southern Hemisphere observers: You might see some Lyrid meteors, too.
-But because this shower’s radiant point is so far north on the sky’s dome, many of these meteors will be below your horizon.
-Try watching between midnight and dawn on April 23, 2015.
+Note for Southern Hemisphere observers: Because this shower’s radiant point is so far north on the sky’s dome, fewer Lyrid meteors are visible from southerly latitudes.
+Bu if you’re game, try watching between midnight and dawn on April 22.

 So why near Vega?
 Why do the meteors radiate from this part of the sky?
 The radiant point of a meteor shower marks the direction in space – as viewed from Earth – where Earth’s orbit intersects the orbit of a comet.
 In the case of the Lyrids, the comet is Comet Thatcher.
 This comet is considered the “parent” of the Lyrid meteors.
 Like all comets, it is a fragile icy body that litters its orbit with debris.
 When the bits of debris enter Earth’s atmosphere, they spread out a bit before they grow hot enough (due to friction with the air) to be seen.
 So meteors in annual showers are typically seen over a wide area centered on the radiant, but not precisely at the radiant.

-In a good year, you’ll see perhaps 20 meteors per hour in a dark, moonless sky.
+In a good year, you might see as amany 20 meteors per hour in a dark, moonless sky.
 That’s in contrast to the year’s best showers – the Perseids of August and Geminids of December – both of which typically produce about 60-120 meteors per hour.

 Still, the April Lyrids can surprise you.
 They’re known to have outburts of several times the usual number – perhaps up to 60 an hour or so – on rare occasions.
 Meteor outburts are not predictable.
 So – like a fisherman – you must take your lawn chair, a thermos of something to drink, whatever other gear you feel you need – and wait.
 You’ll be reclining outside in a dark location, breathing in the night air and gazing up at the starry heavens.
 Not a bad gig.

-Bottom line: On any clear night around April 20-23, 2015, the Lyrid meteor shower will kick off at late evening.
+Bottom line: On any clear night around April 20-23, 2016, the Lyrid meteor shower will kick off at late evening, though under the glare of the bright moon.
 That’s true no matter where you are on Earth, but – since the radiant point of the shower is so far north – meteor numbers will be reduced for Southern Hemisphere observers.
 The dark hour before dawn will be best for all observers.
-In 2015, the waxing crescent moon sets in the evening, leaving dark sky’s for this year’s Lyrid shower.
-It’s generally a nice shower, perhaps offering about 20 meteors per hour, and it can surprise you with occasional outbursts.
+In 2016, the peak of the Lyrid shower is predicted to come at the same hour as the full moon.